MiryalaNarayanaReddy/Multiperson-Pose-detection-and-Segmentation/README.md

 This repo already contains a template file `modeling/templates.json` which was used in our paper.
 But you are free to explore different cluster parameters as discussed in our paper.
 See [visualize_cluster.ipynb](visualize_cluster.ipynb) for an example.

+## Issues faced:

+1. OpenPose would not run on our setup so we use yoloV7 and Mediapipe for bounding box estimation and keypoint detection respectively.
+2. We tried to test our model realtime through the use of our webcam but this would not work as the environment was setup in WSL.
+WSL had issues connecting to the camera so we could not conduct this experiment.
+3. We also tried testing our model on IPCamera, where we connect to a remote camera and run the model on what it is treaming.
+However, since the framerate was too high, our model could not process this.